NXT TV preview: The Dusty Rhodes Tag Team Classic tournaments continue - Pro Wrestling Dot Net

 -Cameron Grimes returns.

 Powell’s POV: The winners of the women’s match will face Dakota Kai and Raquel Gonzalez in the finals.
+The finals of both tournaments will be held at Sunday’s NXT Takeover Vengeance Day event.
 Join John Moore for his live review of NXT every Wednesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment